 12th Grand National Fence

-The twelve fence on the Grand National Course is a 5ft high plain fence.
+The twelfth fence on the Grand National Course is a 5ft high plain fence.

 13th Grand National Fence